filoe/cscore/README.md

 CSCore is based on a very extensible architecture which allows you to make it fit to your needs without any major effort.
 You can build music players, voice chats, audio recorders and so on!

+For more details, take a look at the source or the [online documentation](http://filoe.github.io/cscore/sharpDox/).

 Feel free to download or clone the source code:

     https://github.com/filoe/cscore.git